 Inchi Kabin is a Nyonya-style fried chicken marinated with over 10 spices and coconut milk.
 I thought the name is very unique unlike any other dishes name, no?
-My first encounter with Inchi Kabin was at Nyonya Foodhouse (ground floor) in Atria Shopping Centre.
+My first encounter with Inchi Kabin was at Nyonya Foodhouse (ground floor), formerly located at Atria Shopping Centre (or was it Nyonya Cuisine Restaurant all along?).
+The restaurant is now known as Nyonya Cuisine (located at a building next to Atria) if I’m not mistaken.
 Actually that’s the only place I have my doses of inchi kabin – the very best one (with kick)!
 Just thinking about it makes me salivate.
-Ohh, dare me if you have a better one to recommend. :)
+Ohh, dare me if you have a better one to recommend. 🙂

 But of course as a person who likes to cook, it’s only a matter of time before I make my own inchi kabin.
 So imagine my sheer delight when I found an inchi kabin recipe from my sis’ Nyonya Flavours cookbook.
 This recipe is very easy and simple to follow.
 The only roadblock perhaps is gathering all the spices (up to 10 types).
 Hehe